lhoursquentin/sed-bin/README.md

 # Notes

-- Missing commands (supporting those is planned):
+- Missing command (supporting it is planned):
-  - l
   - w

 - Missing/incomplete features (supporting those is planned):